1. Digital Health Apps/Software

 3.2 It is a “B2B” (business to business) rather than “B2C” (business to end consumer) service.

-Under the PDPA, location tracking or any real-time information that relates to an individual will fall under the definition of personal data, and will be subject to standard data protection requirements, which includes obtaining the individual’s consent and providing sufficient notice of how his or her personal data is collected, used and disclosed.
-The organisation should ensure that the consent obtained is explicit and specific, setting out clear purposes for which the personal data is collected, used and disclosed, in view of the sensitive nature of health and location data.
+Under the PDPA, location tracking or any real-time information that relates to an individual will fall under the definition of personal data and will be subject to the data protection requirements under the PDPDA, which includes obtaining the individual’s consent and providing sufficient notice of how his or her personal data is collected, used and disclosed.

-Under the SMC Ethics Guidelines, a doctor will need to ensure there are proper records of informed consent for each step of the medical service provided, and in particular, explicit consent for any visual or audio recording of patients.
+Under the SMC Ethics Guidelines, a doctor will need to ensure there are proper records of informed consent for each step of the medical service provided.
+For example, sufficient information about telemedicine must be given for patients to consent to it, and explicit consent for any visual or audio recording of patients is required.
 Requirements for informed consent also apply to other healthcare professionals, including those registered with the AHPC.
 The National Telemedicine Guidelines also highlight that the use of telemedicine or any medical act outside of the traditional healthcare setting (e.g., video or audio recording of sessions or the use of data for research or educational purposes) should be made only with the explicit consent from the patient for each step.

 5. In the context of physicians relying on digital health apps (containing software), whether for in-person or via telemedicine consultations, are there circumstances where the physicians’ liability can be limited or transferred to the producer of the software contained in the app, or of the final product/app itself, when a fault or inaccuracy with the software (rather than the physicians’ error) occurs, leading to damage (or injury)?

 The standard of care or liability of a physician is not limited or transferred to the producer of a digital health app or software.
-As stated in our response to Q2 above, a healthcare provider’s or healthcare professional’s duties and responsibilities remain regardless of whether digital health apps are used in the provision of healthcare services.
+A healthcare provider’s or healthcare professional’s duties and responsibilities remain regardless of whether digital health apps are used in the provision of healthcare services.

 Within the context of telemedicine, the National Telemedicine Guidelines specify that the healthcare provider must be satisfied that the patient is suitable for a telemedicine interaction and that the standard of care delivered via telemedicine is reasonable considering the specific context.
 The healthcare professional should be trained in the use of technology and equipment, and if the technical and environmental limitations affect the quality of a telemedicine consultation such that minimum standards cannot be met, an in-person session must be arranged.

-Breaches of the requirements under the HPA may result in a criminal offence, and upon conviction, a fine and/or imprisonment may be imposed.
+Breaches of the requirements under the HPA and HCSA may result in a criminal offence, and upon conviction, a fine and/or imprisonment may be imposed.

 HSA is the regulator that oversees any breach of the HPA.
 HSA has the powers to suspend or revoke any licences or approvals granted under the HPA and inspect and search premises without a warrant.
 Any person found to obstruct or hinder any enforcement officer acting on the direction of HSA may be found guilty of a criminal offence, and subject to a fine or imprisonment.
 The HPA also provides for an enhanced penalty for corporations, including a fine of up to 2 times the maximum prescribed amount for the relevant offence under the HPA.